-Please also make sure that adults who are authorized to pick up your child on your behalf know that they should be prepared to show their ID if asked.

-Please do not "hold the door" (or gate) to allow in other guests.
-We recognize that this may run counter to what is ordinarily considered polite, and we are asking for your understanding of this policy and support of one another in following it.

-If you cannot remember the code, please do not ask other families to let you in.
-Instead, please speak directly with the preschool staff.

-Be sure to close the door or gate.
+- Please also make sure that adults who are authorized to pick up your child on your behalf know that they should be prepared to show their ID if asked. - Please do not "hold the door" (or gate) to allow in other guests.
+We recognize that this may run counter to what is ordinarily considered polite, and we are asking for your understanding of this policy and support of one another in following it. - If you have forgotten your access card, or there is an issue with your fingerprint access, please do not ask other families to let you in.
+Instead, please speak directly with the preschool staff. - Be sure to close the door or gate after you enter and exit.